ClusterHQ/marathon-ha-demo/README.md

 Once the cluster has completed building using `make`, it will print some useful information which you should save for use later on in this tutorial.

+Along with the EC2 instances, the Makefile will create an Elastic Load Balancer (ELB).
+This is so that we can always visit the application at the same address, regardless of the EC2 instance it is located on.

 ### Running an Application